LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

 To test a simple .NET Core console project, we add a test project into the same solution with an MSTest dependency.

-..
-TODO: add repo link

-Fork and clone `this repo <csharp-web-dev-lsn5unittesting>`__.
+Fork and clone `this repo <https://github.com/LaunchCodeEducation/csharp-web-dev-lsn5unittesting>`__.
 Inside the solution, we have two projects, ``Car`` and ``CarTests``.
 The ``Car`` project is a simple .NET Console app like the others you have encountered in this course so far.
 And ``CarTests`` is a new type of project, MSTest Project.